btbear/DEC/metrics/memory.md

 **11.0692 kB virtual, 10.0056 kB resident per histogram.**

-50000 histograms with an exponentially-decaying sample size of 1028 and alpha of 0.015
+50000 histograms with an exponentially-DEWHaying sample size of 1028 and alpha of 0.015
 --------------------------------------------------------------------------------------

 ```